 Dimensions in Dance is also deeply committed to our Community, and the studio and its affiliate company Ballet Misha frequently give free performances.
 We have performed for children in numerous local schools, as well as at Intown Manchester’s Family Fun Fest, ArtJam BridgeFest, The Currier Museum of Art, ArtFront NH, The Manchester Public Library, the Manchester Community Music School, and Canterbury Shaker Village.
 We feel that it is important for dancers to perform because dance is a performing art, and we like sharing our love of dance with our community.

 Dimensions in Dance is committed to providing our students with a diverse dance education by offering Master Classes each year, and during our amazing summer intensive.
-Past teachers have included Susan Endrizzi from Jose Mateo, Assaf Benchtrit from Joffery Ballet, Jennifer Howard from Twyla Tharp, Nile Russell from Pilobolus, Melissa Reed from Susan Farrell Ballet, Kylie Quan from Ballet X, Maria Konrad from Koresh Dance Company, Lorraine Chapman from Lorraine Chapman Dance Theatre, Jessie Stinnett from Jessie Jeane and Dancers, Robyn Goulette from Saving Grace Dance Ensemble, Rebecca Power from Jose Mateo, and many others.
+Past teachers have included Susan Endrizzi from Jose Mateo, Assaf Benchtrit from Joffery Ballet, Jennifer Howard from Twyla Tharp, Nile Russell from Pilobolus, Melissa Reed from Susan Farrell Ballet, Caili Quan from Ballet X, Maria Konrad from Koresh Dance Company, Lorraine Chapman from Lorraine Chapman Dance Theatre, Jessie Stinnett from Boston Dance Theatre, Robyn Goulette from Saving Grace Dance Ensemble, Rebecca Power from Jose Mateo, and many others.
 We also organize field trips to see professional dance productions, including performances by The New York City Ballet, Boston Ballet, Alvin Ailey, James Sewell Ballet, and Ballet Hispanico.
 The school has also organized trips to Saratoga, NY in the summer to visit the National Museum of Dance and see New York City Ballet perform at the Saratoga Performing Arts Center.

 In 2012, Dimensions in Dance purchased a Historic building built in 1920 on Myrtle Street in downtown Manchester.
 After a year of renovations and historic preservation, Dimensions in Dance was excited to move into this beautiful new space.
-We have three studios, ample waiting areas where parents can watch class, and a lounge for our dancers to use before and in between classes.
+We have four studios, ample waiting areas where parents can watch class, and a lounge for our dancers to use before and in between classes.
 We have our own parking lot, as well as additional street parking, both free and metered.

 Dance is for Everyone!

 In addition to providing valuable physical fitness, dancing offers a wealth of important skills for all ages.
 Dancing improves coordination, flexibility, and complex motor skills, which is why many professional athletes take dance classes.
 Even if children only dance for a few years, the proper posture they learn in class can last a lifetime.
 For adults who often spend so much time in repetitive postures, like staring at a computer screen or carrying children and heavy bags, dance helps to correct postural and muscular problems.
 Dance also teaches musicality, enabling dancers to identify different types of music, as well as count and phrase music.
-Scientific studies have also shown that children who take dance classes have improved study skills as dance class necessitates the continual memorization of vocabulary and movement phrases, which improves memory skills.
+Scientific studies have also shown that children who take dance classes have improved study skills as dance class necessitates the continual memorization of vocabulary and movement phrases, which improves the ability to remember information.
 This is also true for adults, and studies have shown that taking dance classes helps prevent diseases like Alzheimer’s.
 Dance also teaches discipline and builds self-esteem and confidence.
 Plus, it is lots of fun and is a great way to release stress!

 Dance can help teach your children many valuable life-skills as well.
 In a world of instant gratification, dance teaches that hard work, diligence, and commitment are necessary for success.
 Mastery of skills can take years, but the determination and dedication required for this are applicable to all things in life.